https://research.ouhsc.edu/ Parent Page: Home id: -1 Active Page: Home id: 26708

 TSET Legacy Grants are due on Monday, June 16th by Noon.
 Due to the number of OUHSC applicants ALL TSET Legacy Grants will have a five (5) day deadline for submission to ORA for review.

-They will be due to ORA no later than Noon, Monday, June 9th.
+The complete SoonerTrack ticket and the Stage I Proposal will be due to ORA no later than Noon on Monday, June 9th.
 Applications will be reviewed in the order they are received.